Archive for the tag 'giantess'

 There is a Flickr pool for photos of the Sultan’s Elephant, the Royal de Luxe street theatre spectacle happening in London right now and over this weekend.
 The official website gallery is also starting to post photos.
 The BBC coverage looks as if its going to be good too – I’m hoping to see it on one of the webcams!

-I’ll be adding links that I find to my previous collection of links as I get time, but you can also see more immediately what I am finding by checking my del.icio.us/royaldeluxe tag.
-Or you could subscribe to it’s rss feed.
+I’ll be adding links that I find to my previous collection of links as I get time, but you can also see more immediately what I am finding by checking my del.icio.us/royaldeluxe tag (edited Oct 2014 – link now defunct).

 The Sultan’s Elephant coming to London in May